- Home

 Learn more about:

-- In which parts of your body do you feel pain or discomfort?
+- Where in your body do you feel pain or discomfort?

 - How does it compare to pain you have felt in the past?

 - What does it feel like?
-For example, is it dull, throbbing, steady, constant, shooting, stabbing or burning?
+For example, is it dull, throbbing, aching, shooting, stabbing or burning?
 Are there any pins and needles or tingling?
 Are there areas where it feels numb?

 - Does your pain spread from one area to another (radiate)?